Unstable minimal surfaces in symmetric spaces of non-compact type

 \end{subsubsection}

 \end{subsection}

 \end{section}

 \begin{section}{Convergence of the second variation along the $\mathbb{R}^+$-flow} The purpose of this section is to prove Theorem B. \begin{subsection}{The second variation of area} Before studying the second variation of area for maps to symmetric spaces, we give a general formula for the second variation of area for a minimal immersion to a Riemannian manifold.
-Let $h : S\times (-\epsilon, \epsilon) \to N$ be a one-parameter variation of a minimal map.
+Let $S$ be a Riemann surface and $h : S\times (-\epsilon, \epsilon) \to N$ a one-parameter variation of a minimal map with pullback bundle $h^* TN$.
 We write $h$ for the initial map and hope there is no confusion.
-Let $\nabla$ be the connection on $S \times (-\epsilon, \epsilon)$ obtained by pulling back the Levi-Civita connection from $N$.
+Let $\nabla$ be the connection on $h^*TN$ obtained by pulling back the Levi-Civita connection from $N$.
 We define sections $\dot{h}$ and $\ddot{h}$ of $h^*TN|_{S\times\{0\}}$ by